 similarity score.
-The selection can be the original text from a filter list having a longest matching substring in common with the SUA.
+The selection can be the original text from a filter list having a longest matching substring in common

 In step 850, the selected candidate original text can be aligned with the SUA.

 In step 855, the candidate edited text can be aligned with the candidate original text.